r00t-3xp10it/resource_files/README.md

 ### CREDITS

 About 10 years ago (2009) I heard the creator of metasploit say: **'Automation is the name of the pentest game'**.<br />
-Then in 2011 i have found this article [rapid7-@hdmoore](https://blog.rapid7.com/2011/12/08/six-ways-to-automate-metasploit/) and everything have changed for me since that day (metasploit scripting addicted)<br/>
+Then in 2011 i have read this article [rapid7-@hdmoore](https://blog.rapid7.com/2011/12/08/six-ways-to-automate-metasploit/) and everything have changed for me since that day.<br />
 **thank you for the inspiration l33t @hdmoore** ..
 "My love for scripting and understanding, have done all the rest" ..
 ![pic](http://i64.tinypic.com/210g9bp.gif)